 The truth is our worth never changes, no matter if we are right or wrong, have made mistakes, or experienced trauma in our lives.
 Recognizing our baggage is an important part of knowing who we intrinsically are.
 Additionally, we can acknowledge that we only have to carry that baggage for as long as we choose to.

-This same potential that we have, we soon realize that others have it to.
-And they have to find it buried underneath all their pain too.
-We release the imbalances or have someone else help us, and suddenly there is a feeling of lightness.
-Others have that capacity too.
-And with this understanding, our compassion grows for others.
+When we release the imbalances and baggage – or have someone else help us release them – there is suddenly a feeling of lightness.
+Others have that capacity too, and with this understanding, our compassion for others grows.
 Forgiveness no longer sounds like an insurmountable obstacle to healing.

-So if we are struggling to forgive others, it is likely this trauma is manifesting itself in excess weight, chronic pain, illness, or otherwise.
+If you are struggling to forgive others, it is likely this trauma is manifesting itself in excess weight, chronic pain, illness, or otherwise.
 Isn’t it about time to identify yourself by your intrinsic worth, rather than your pain?
-This is the art of forgiveness.
+This is the art of forgiveness.”

 Don’t be shy about using the Emotion Code and Body Code in order to resolve issues of forgiveness with yourself and others!
 Sometimes, releasing trapped imbalances can allow forgiveness to become much easier to achieve.